mvstepanek/techseovitals.com/src/terms-and-conditions.md

 ---
-title: 'Terms and Conditions | TechSEO Vitals'
+title: 'Terms and Conditions'
-description: 'Terms and Conditions'
+description: 'Terms and conditions for using TechSEO Vitals website and services.
+Legal agreements, policies, and user responsibilities explained.'
 permalink: '/terms-and-conditions/'
 layout: 'page'
 ---